9 Insights from my time on Wilderness Solos

 2. Setting Intention

 Things simply have a way of working themselves out and giving us the solution we have been looking for, and that comes from a deep place.
-To get to that point, there is some work involved.
+To reach that point, some work is involved.
 The work is to relax into Nature and allow her to embrace and heal us physically, emotionally, mentally, and spiritually.
 There is no stronger force I know that can do that.
 We just have to show up and let go.

 3. Getting Clarity